Bus accessibility

 Mobility Scooters

-Here at First Bus, we’re always looking for ways to improve access to local bus services for users of mobility scooters.
-We’ve been working with the Confederation of Passenger Transport and the Department for Transport, to develop the Mobility Scooter Code of Conduct.
-There is currently no legislation on the carriage of mobility scooters on local bus services, and therefore this has become something of a "grey area" with different policies and practices.
+We have adopted the bus industry’s standard Mobility Scooter Code of Conduct.
+There is currently no legislation on the carriage of mobility scooters on local bus services.
 The Code is designed to be a clear and concise guide to the carriage of mobility scooters on local bus services, reducing confusion and uncertainty for users and helping to prevent situations of disagreement and conflict concerning accessibility.
 Please read The Code, and take the appropriate action before trying to take a mobility scooter onto one of our buses for the first time.

 For further information or to arrange a training session to obtain a 'permit for travel' please contact us.

-We know that for some of our customers, travelling by bus can be a little daunting, so we’ve been working with many disability groups around the UK to design some cards that you can print out and show your driver as a way of discretely asking for a little extra help if you’d rather not ask them out loud.
+We know that for some of our customers, travelling by bus can be a little daunting, so we’ve been working with many disability groups around the UK to design some journey assistance cards that you can show your driver as a way of discretely asking for a little extra help if you’d rather not ask them out loud.

 For example, maybe you’re a little unsteady on your feet so need time to get to your seat before the driver pulls away from the stop or you lip read so need the driver to face you when they speak.
 Whatever the help you need, these little cards will either already have an appropriate message for you to use, or you can fill in one of the blank ones with your own request for help.